DataMonky/Coursera---Getting-and-Cleaning-Data/CodeBook.md

 This naming is for Step 3, which rquires names to be descriptive and need to link to the main data set names(activity.labels) <- c("activity.id", "activity.name")

-##MUses descriptive activity names to name the activities in the data set
+##Uses descriptive activity names to name the activities in the data set
 Merge activity_labels and merge.df to add 'activity.name' accordingly to make the data set more readable